-A significant new research which draws expertise from a cross-sector team of individuals at Harvard, Linklaters, the UN Global Compact, and the American Bar Association, is shedding new light on this entrenched notion of fiduciary duty.
+A significant new research paper which draws expertise from a cross-sector team of individuals at Harvard, Linklaters, the UN Global Compact, and the American Bar Association, is shedding new light on this entrenched notion of fiduciary duty.
 Using legal opinions from some of the most prestigious global law firms in 20 countries, the paper, authored by Harvard's Bob Eccles and Tim Youmans, provides a clear exposition and understanding of the fiduciary duty of board directors.
 The result is enlightening, and maybe even surprising: in every country examined, the law is that the board’s duty is first to the corporation as a separate legal entity, distinct and separate from shareholders.

 Also, it appears that countries align in the following four groups regarding directors’ fiduciary duty to stakeholders, which could be shareholders, but also could be suppliers, society, government, employees, creditors, the natural environment, or any other entity that is important to preserving or growing the value of the corporation.